 Adams, Gilbert lead UConn past SMU 76-64

-Christian Vital chipped in with 11 points and seven rebounds for the Huskies (10-6, 1-2 American Athletic Conference), who won for the first time this season in conference play.
+Christian Vital chipped in with 11 points and seven rebounds for the Huskies (10-6, 1-2 American Athletic Conference), who had lost their first two conference games.

+Hurley said he had been under the covers, worrying about his team, before his phone went off at about 8 a.m.

+“When I saw that, I sprung out of bed…and was recharged,” he said.
+“Just to see that this morning, I knew he was going to be good today.”

 Jimmy Whitt Jr. had 20 points and Jahmal McMurray added 15 for SMU (10-5, 2-1), which had won four straight and eight of its previous nine games.

-The Huskies shot 52 percent from the floor, including a blistering 65 percent in building a 42-31 halftime lead.

-They extended the lead to 15 points in the second half on a 3-pointer from Gilbert, before SMU made a run, cutting the lead to six points on a putback by Isiaha Mike with 12 minutes to go.
+UConn led by as many as 15 points in the second half on a 3-pointer from Gilbert, before SMU made a run.
+The Mustangs cut the lead to six after a putback by Isiaha Mike with 12 minutes to go.

 But the Huskies answered.
 It was 64-52 after Josh Carlton followed up a Gilbert miss on a drive to the basket and the lead was 15 again when Gilbert hit a pullup in the lane with five minutes left.